 So, if you want to make someone read your message, it’s important to start with why the written is important for the reader.
 With little practice and reminding yourself, you will get used to structure your writings starting with the Why.

 Keeping the attention of the audience is not an easy job.
 Because of the nowadays technologies people cannot stay focused and are losing interest for seconds.
-Presenting or providing training for such an audience becomes very difficult, on the other hand the modern organizations value such skills highly.
+Presenting or providing training for such an audience becomes very difficult, on the other hand, modern organizations value such skills highly.

-Having Simon Sinek in mind it’s a good idea to put some slide in the beginning of every sub-topic, containing information about why the topic is relevant for the audience.
-The slides themselves can start with the message why the concrete slide’s content is worth to be taken seriously.
-Structuring your presentations in the Start-with-why manner can be very useful.
+Having Simon Sinek in mind it’s a good idea to put some slides at the beginning of every sub-topic, containing information about why the topic is relevant for the audience.
+The slides themselves can start with the message of why the concrete slide’s content is worth to be taken seriously.
+Structuring your presentations in a Start-with-why manner can be very useful.

-Similar to the emails, if we want to create a wiki post or important guide, it’s worth to consider ordering the documentation starting with the reason and purpose of the document.
+Similar to the emails, if we want to create a wiki post or important guide, it’s worth considering ordering the documentation starting with the reason and purpose of the document.

 Powerful User Stories

-Instead, there are other formats which start with the purpose – with the Why.
-And only after we have the Why, we can start discussing if the “what needs to be done” is enough.
+Instead, other formats start with the purpose – with the Why.
+And only after we have the Why, we can start discussing if “what needs to be done” is enough.
 This how innovation happens.

 A Mandatory Agile Coaching Skill

-In conclusion we can say, making sure people know the reason and understand the why behind practices and day-to-day decisions is a mandatory skill for every Agile coach.
-Thinking about other person’s why and benefits of every topic helps you develop stronger empathy skills.
-The golden circle and the Start-with-why structure are a simple and powerful tool, which must be part of the toolbox of every leader.
+In conclusion, we can say, making sure people know the reason and understand the why behind practices and day-to-day decisions is a mandatory skill for every Agile coach.
+Thinking about another person’s why and the benefits of every topic helps you develop stronger empathy skills.
+The golden circle and the Start-with-why structure are simple and powerful tools, which must be part of the toolbox of every leader.